knowit/realtimegram/script.md

   * Has Models and Views, but also Collections - basically ordered sets of models, but has a lot more too!
   * Collections and models can tie up to RESTful apis for some nice async data fetching and updating
   * Data <> DOM separation => maintainable code that's not tied to DOM elements
+  * Saves your app from turning into a big ball of jQuery spagetthi
+  * Provides a simple event mechanism for communication between different areas of your application
+  * Doesn't consume your whole application - use it where you see fit
+  * It's under 6kb of compressed JS - a small dependency for any app

 ### Slide 4
 Example code, walk through